AllanC2002/P_Login/readme.md

-# Python Flask Login API
+# Python Flask Login Microservice

 This project is a simple Python Flask application that provides a user login API with JWT-based authentication and a MySQL backend.